gzuzson/gzuzson.github.io/my-website/public/posts/analyzing-fight-night-markets.md

 ### Final Thoughts

-For someone who loves the art of fighting and the science of markets, these events are more than entertainment—they're live data streams of human psychology, statistical modeling, and decision-making under uncertainty.
+For someone who loves the art of fighting and the science of markets, these events are more than entertainment—they're live data streams of human psychology, statistical modelling, and decision-making under uncertainty.

 Whether you're betting, trading, or just watching—you’re participating in a dance between perception and probability.